►Frequently Asked Questions (FAQ)

 Q: What kind of charges are posted to my Blue Wave account?

-A: Monthly dues and meet fees.
+A: Monthly dues, meet fees and event fees.

 Q: How do I cancel my membership?